 The History Of Money

-As technology changes, so too does money.
-Therefore, the course of human history, there have been 3 major forms of money:
+Money is a technology for transferring value across space and time.
+As technology changes, what we consider to be money changes.
+Throughout the course of human history, there have been three major forms of money:

 - Commodity Money: During the earliest period of human civilization, goods and services were traded directly ― known as “Barter.”
 Examples include furs, salt, rice, wheat, utensils etc.